uncia-dev/ComplexHTML-XBlock/README.md

 This is an experimental feature that is currently disabled.
 If anyone is interesting in further expanding it, there is a lot of partially functioning code; it may not currently work as it was written for an older version of this XBlock.

-Once all, or some of the tabs are filled up, just press on Save.

 ### Other Features & Notes
 ------